The African garden is a partnership between Growing Local and the International development agency United Purpose.

 Two hour workshops offer children opportunities to learn about gardening techniques used in Africa to combat issues of climate change and food sovereignty.
 The techniques conserve land, soil and water whilst guarding against flooding.
 Practical activities include collecting firewood, pounding maize, cooking nsima, collecting water, making a tippy-tap, planting, tending and sowing the gardens and teaching children about the lives of Sub-Saharan African children.

-The garden was built with funding from Concern Universal, the EU and Defra through the VITAL Herefordshire LEADER programme.
+The garden was built with funding from United Purpose (formally Concern Universal), the EU and Defra through the VITAL Herefordshire LEADER programme.

-Instruction is conducted by fully trained teachers and trainers from Growing Local and Concern Universal.
+Instruction is conducted by fully trained teachers and trainers from Growing Local and United Purpose.
 Workshops are for a maximum of 18 children.
 We can sometimes accommodate larger class sizes or groups by offering farm walks for half of your group if you book two workshops.